Lock-It-Lending-Website/lock-it-lending/README.md

-# Lockit Lending Website (React + TypeScript + Tailwind)
+# Lock It Lending Website (React + TypeScript + Tailwind)

-Welcome to the Lockit Lending website repo!
+Welcome to the Lock It Lending website repo!
 This is a modern rebuild of the original WordPress site, using React, TypeScript, and Tailwind CSS.

 This guide is written to help anyone — even without coding experience — get started, run, and update the project step-by-step.